mcdevproject/Learning-hub-fastapi-application/README.md

-## Learning Repo - FastAPI framwork
+## Learning Repo - FastAPI framework

 Hi, this is a repo for learning FastAPI...